iebis/vrp_competition_leaderboard/README.md

 # Provisional Leaderboard

 No rights can be derived from below leaderboard, at the end of the competition rounds the definite leaderboard will be published by us.
 Note that a higher score is better and that `Feasible` indicates if all solutions are feasible.
+Infeasible solutions get a 'nan' score.

 <!-- LEADERBOARD_START -->
 | Rank | Date | GroupNumber | Feasible | Score | Runtime |